CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/faq/index.en.md

 For legal reasons, you must be at least 18 years old on the day you move in.
 {{< /accordion >}}
 {{< accordion "I'm interested, but I don't know if there are any places left.
 Should I still apply?" >}}
-Unfortunately, all of our places for the first occupancy in November 2022 are taken.
+Unfortunately, all of our places for the first occupancy in December 2022 are taken.
 However, you can sign up for a newsletter [here](/bewerbung/) and we will contact you when we are accepting applications again.
 {{< /accordion >}}
 {{< accordion "Does the application cost anything?" >}}
 No!
 The application does not cost you anything.
 If you are invited for a get-to-know-you day, we cannot reimburse your travel costs, unfortunately. *(Note: Because of the current situation, all get-to-knows are held online anyway!)*